-The tragedies that took place in Bangladesh in 2012 and 2013 clearly focused retailers' and manufacturers' attention on remaining vigilant and monitoring whether their policies and practices are adequate and appropriate.
+The tragedies that took place in Bangladesh several years ago clearly focused retailers' and manufacturers' attention on remaining vigilant and monitoring whether their policies and practices are adequate and appropriate.
 Although very little of the product manufactured for us is made in Bangladesh, worker health and safety have always been a significant part of TJX's social compliance program, and we have further strengthened our focus in these important areas.

 Consistent with our commitment to high standards and social responsibility, since 2009, we have been attentive to the reports of alleged forced labor in Uzbekistan.
 We have notified our global vendor base that TJX prohibits the use of child labor in any phase of manufacturing of its goods for sale, and it is our expectation and our requirement that our vendors will not knowingly use any cotton sourced from Uzbekistan.
 A letter on our policy regarding Uzbekistan cotton is posted on our intranet for vendors.
 Our vendors are also reminded of our policy regarding Uzbekistan cotton during our vendor training sessions.